Eleven-am/frames/README.md

 * Media produced by a specific company can be seen by simply clicking on the company's name in the details pane
   ![](art/14.png)
-    * Clicking on the company's logo begins playback of all the media produce by the company in the order they were made available by said company
+    * Clicking on the company's logo begins playback of all the media produced by the company in the order they were made available by said company

 * Media a specific actor or director took part in creating are easily viewable by clicking on their name
   ![](art/28.png)